ggmichael/craterstats/docs/manual.md

   Input command line arguments from a file.

 `-inc, --include FILE`
-  Include commands from an external .txt file, e.g. to share layout settings:
+  Include commands from an external .txt file, typically to share layout settings:

 ```txt
 -cs neukum01